Robert J. Pushaw

-Joining the University of Missouri School of Law faculty in 1992, Professor Pushaw taught Constitutional Law, Federal Courts, Contracts, and Estates and Trusts.
+Joining the University of Missouri School of Law faculty in 1992, Professor Pushaw taught Constitutional Law, Federal Courts and Contracts.
 In 1998, he won the Blackwell Sanders Distinguished Faculty Achievement Award as the law school's top teacher.
 In 2000, Pushaw received the William Kemper Fellowship for Teaching Excellence, the University of Missouri's highest teaching honor.
-He came to Pepperdine in 2001, and won the School of Law's Teaching Award in 2007.
+He came to Pepperdine in 2001, and won the School of Law's Annual Teaching Award in 2007.

 Professor Pushaw is a prolific author.
-His scholarly writings have appeared in the Yale Law Journal, Michigan Law Review, California Law Review, Cornell Law Review, Northwestern University Law Review, Georgetown Law Journal, Iowa Law Review, Univesity of Illinois Law Review Constitutional Commentary, Notre Dame Law Review, Georgia Law Review, BYU Law Review, Florida Law Review, Harvard Journal on Legislation, Harvard Journal of Law & Public Policy, and the Election Law Journal, as well as in symposium issues published by the principal law reviews at Alabama, North Carolina, William & Mary, Florida State, Pepperdine, Missouri, Arkansas, Lewis & Clark, and Chapman.
+His scholarly writings have appeared in the Yale Law Journal, Michigan Law Review, California Law Review, Cornell Law Review, Northwestern University Law Review, Georgetown Law Journal, Notre Dame Law Review (three times), Iowa Law Review (twice), University of Illinois Law Review, Constitutional Commentary, Georgia Law Review (twice), BYU Law Review, Florida Law Review, Harvard Journal on Legislation, Harvard Journal of Law & Public Policy, and the Election Law Journal, as well as in symposium issues published by the principal law reviews at Alabama, North Carolina, William & Mary, Florida State, Pepperdine, Missouri, Arkansas, Lewis & Clark, and Chapman.

 Professor Pushaw served as Associate Dean for Research and Faculty Development from 2012-2015.
-He has long run the law school's Faculty Workshop Series and is the faculty advisor for the Pepperdine Law Review.
+He is the faculty advisor for the Pepperdine Law Review.

 - Constitutional Law